... views

 Multi Admin Approval in Intune is one of those rare security features that's genuinely simple to set up and immediately valuable.
 No agents to deploy, no complex architecture, no licensing gotchas (it's included in your existing Intune license).
 Just access policies, approver groups, and a workflow that ensures no single admin can make tenant-wide changes unchecked.

 Is it perfect?
 No. The lack of notifications is a real gap.
 The per-resource-type policy creation is a bit tedious.
-And the list of protectable resources doesn't yet cover everything you'd want (Endpoint Security policies, I'm looking at you).
-But what it does cover — device wipes, compliance policies, RBAC, scripts — hits the highest-impact categories.
+The list of protectable resources doesn't yet cover everything you'd want (Endpoint Security policies, I'm looking at you).
+And as we discussed, MAA is a portal-level control — it doesn't stop programmatic access via the Graph API, which means you need the surrounding layers of app registration restrictions, consent governance, workload identity Conditional Access, and monitoring to close the automation gap.
+But what MAA does cover — device wipes, compliance policies, RBAC, scripts — hits the highest-impact categories for interactive admin actions, which is where most real-world mistakes and attacks happen.

 Set it up.
 Protect your device actions first.
 Protect your RBAC second.
 Then expand from there.
 Your future self — the one who's not dealing with an unauthorized mass device wipe at 2 AM — will thank you.